manishagupta15/Masters-CS-UT-Dallas/computtional geometry/README.md

 ## CS 6301.004 - Computational Geometry
-Lecture slides, assignments and projects of graduate courses taken in the Department of Computer Science at the University of Texas at Dallas.
+Lecture slides, assignments and projects of above course pursued independently at the Department of Computer Science at the University of Texas at Dallas.